-24 Note that a link to this plan could not be located at the time of writing.
+27 Note that a link to this plan could not be located at the time of writing.

-- Establish coordination mechanisms between the different administrations. - Design a damage assessment methodology in accordance with the provisions of the Coordination and Support Plan for the Protection of Cultural Property. - Establish a criterion for prioritising actions. - Plan resources and protocols for urgent action for the safeguarding and rescue of cultural property in the event of an emergency. - To exchange knowledge and experiences between the different institutions that intervene in an emergency. - To make society aware of the importance of safeguarding cultural assets, involving all citizens.
+- Identify phenomena or hazards of natural origin that can seriously affect cultural property, as well as the probability of occurrence based on geographical, climatological, geological and biological parameters, etc. - Identify hazards of anthropogenic origin -whether intentional, fortuitous or deriving from negligence- that can seriously affect cultural property and the probability of occurrence based on sociological, political, economic, etc. parameters. - Identify and geographically locate the cultural property that may be affected by the various risks. - Design measures to prevent and protect cultural property from the various risks to which it may be exposed. - Establish coordination mechanisms between the different administrations. - Design a damage assessment methodology in accordance with the provisions of the Coordination and Support Plan for the Protection of Cultural Property. - Establish a criterion for prioritising actions. - Plan resources and protocols for urgent action for the safeguarding and rescue of cultural property in the event of an emergency. - To exchange knowledge and experiences between the different institutions that intervene in an emergency. - To make society aware of the importance of safeguarding cultural assets, involving all citizens.